-AAFCO Statement Explained for Dog Food
+AAFCO Standards, Guidelines, and Statement Explained for Dog Food

 The AAFCO nutritional adequacy statement is one of the most important parts of a dog food label.
 It tells you whether the product is intended to be complete and balanced, which life stage it supports, and whether adequacy is based on nutrient profiles or feeding tests.
 It does not tell you that the food is the best food, that AAFCO approved the product, or that the food is ideal for your individual dog.